hashicorp/packer-plugin-amazon/.web-docs/components/builder/ebs/README.md

   make sure you don't set this for *nix guests; behavior may be unpredictable.

-- `deprecate_at` (string) - The date and time to deprecate the AMI, in UTC, in the following format: YYYY-MM-DDTHH:MM:SSZ.
-  If you specify a value for seconds, Amazon EC2 rounds the seconds to the nearest minute.
-  You can’t specify a date in the past.
-The upper limit for DeprecateAt is 10 years from now.

 - `fast_launch` (FastLaunchConfig) - The configuration for fast launch support.

   Fast launch is only relevant for Windows AMIs, and should not be used